 1. Evelots Glass Watering Globes

 These colorful blow glass globes definitely add a splash of color and decorative touch to your home.
 Each globe holds approximately 100 ml or 4 oz of water.
+I use this on my beautiful Stromanthe Triostar and it not only keeps it healthy but also adds such a splash of color to my pink plant.

 2. Alotm PVC Watering Globes